 An organization may request to be included in the list of Community Partners by requesting such inclusion in writing to ARCH’s Board of Directors.
-The ARCH Board shall consider this request at their next Board meeting and inform the organization of their decision in writing.
+The ARCH Board shall consider this request at their next Board meeting and inform the organization of their decision in writing in a timely manner.

 19. AMENDMENT OF BY-LAWS

-19.03 The Board of the Centre shall consider such proposed By-law amendment and provide the Members with the Board’s written recommendation at least twenty-one (21) days before the next scheduled Annual general meeting that is at least sixty (60) days after receipt of same by the Secretary.
-The Board may call a Special Meeting to deal with the amendment as per Section 7.02 if needed.
-Such written recommendation shall be approved by a simple majority of those members of the Board present at the meeting at which such written recommendation is considered.
+19.03 The Board of the Centre shall consider such proposed By-law amendment and provide the Members with the Board’s written proposed amendment at least twenty-one (21) days before the next scheduled Annual General Meeting that is at least sixty (60) days after receipt of same by the Secretary.
+The Board may call a Special Meeting to deal with the amendment as per Article 7.02 if needed.
+Such written recommendation shall be approved by a simple majority of those members of the Board present at the meeting at which such written amendment is considered.

 20. INTERPRETATION

-In all by-laws of the Centre, the singular shall include the plural and the plural the singular; and, the masculine shall mean the feminine and the feminine shall mean the masculine.
+In all By-laws of the Centre, the singular shall include the plural and the plural the singular; and, this document is to be considered gender neutral.